rwoodry/rwoodry.github.io/_posts/2025-01-17-Notebook-IntroLinearAlgebra_matrices.md

 ---
-title:  "Notebook: Intro to Matrices in Linear Algebra with Python"
+title:  "[NOTEBOOK] Intro to Matrices in Linear Algebra with Python"
 layout: post
 ---